 Corporate governance (CG) has become a rapidly expanding activity in enterprises in recent years, and its significance has been emphasized globally.
 Even nations that do not currently have regulations governing the use of CG in enterprises have embraced it.
 The fact that CG forms the foundation of an organization's operational architecture explains its widespread appeal.
 Since the owners are dedicated to utilizing the mechanisms and principles, which in the broadest sense equate to effective monitoring of a company's activities, especially when the principles of disclosure and transparency are adopted, it is anticipated that the adoption and implementation of the Quality Assurance (QA) practice will benefit the owners.
 Therefore, when a company decides to adopt and implement CG, this move might positively affect decisions about both present and potential investors.
 Apart from the analysis done by the experts, owners and shareholders can also examine and assess judgments made on a daily basis because the information is readily available.
 This highlights the CG's distinct and significant function in relation to how these processes affect businesses' performance.
-Numerous studies demonstrate the connection between CG and business performance of the company.
+Numerous studies demonstrate the connection between CG and business performance, yet the findings are variable and sometimes positive, both good and bad for the performance of the company.